Ddu-Du Ddu-Du: Impact and legacy

-"Ddu-Du Ddu-Du" was named the Song of the Year by South Korean research company Gallup Korea's annual public survey conducted in 2018.
-In January 2019, The Korea Herald revealed that "Ddu-Du Ddu-Du" was covered more times than any other K-pop song in 2018, with the "gun-shooting hand gesture" move attracting the interest of K-pop fans around the world to film cover videos.
-In December 2019, British GQ named it amongst the best K-pop songs of the 2010s and the highlight work of the genre from 2018.
-Lucy Ford, from the same publication, acknowledged Blackpink's role in cementing "the badass, empowered 'girl crush' concept" in K-pop with the release of "Ddu-Du Ddu-Du", a concept which Ford noted was propelled by 2NE1 in the industry.
-Writing for Sisa Journal, music critic Kim Young-dae observed that Blackpink's "sophisticated and edgy image", as showcased through the song and its "finger gun choreography", went on to become one of the most emblematic representations of girl groups globally.
+"Ddu-Du Ddu-Du" was named the Song of the Year in the 2018 edition of the annual public survey conducted by South Korean research company Gallup Korea.The Korea Herald reported that the "gun-shooting hand gesture" helped make "Ddu-Du Ddu-Du" the most-covered K-pop song in 2018.
+In December 2019, British GQ named it among the best K-pop songs of the 2010s and the highlight work of the genre from 2018.
+Lucy Ford, from the same publication, said the song helped Blackpink cement "the badass, empowered 'girl crush' concept" initially propelled by 2NE1.
+Writing for Sisa Journal, music critic Kim Young-dae wrote that the song and choreography underscored Blackpink's "sophisticated and edgy image" among girl groups.

-In 2021, a panel of 35 music experts curated by Melon and newspaper Seoul Shinmun placed "Ddu-Du Ddu-Du" at number 13 on their list of the top 100 K-pop songs of all time.
-KBS Radio director Soyeon Kang commented that the song sent a global signal leading to Blackpink's emergence as the girl group capturing worldwide attention.
-Kang highlighted Blackpink's record-breaking achievements and distinguished "Ddu-Du Ddu-Du" as the work that established the group's musical identity, characterized by its EDM trap beats and strong hooks.
-Rolling Stone ranked it sixth in their list of the 100 greatest songs in the history of Korean pop music in 2023, recognizing the song as one of the works that perfected and popularized the "EDM trap template" in K-pop, and the group's role in elevating the sound to "global heights".
+In 2021, a panel of 35 music experts curated by Melon and newspaper Seoul Shinmun ranked "Ddu-Du Ddu-Du" 13th in the top 100 K-pop songs.
+KBS Radio director Soyeon Kang wrote that the song, characterized by its EDM trap beats and strong hooks, established Blackpink's musical identity and helped the group capture worldwide attention and break record.
+In 2023, Rolling Stone ranked it sixth among Korean pop songs, saying it helped perfect K-pop's "EDM trap template" and elevate it to "global heights".